Notifications

 - A rule scoped to a small set of production jobs (scope

-resource, one rule per job), eventjob_run.status.failed, deliveryimmediate. - Keep the scope narrow — paging everyone on every failure burns trust fast.
+resource, one rule per job), eventjob_run.status.failed, deliveryimmediate. - Keep the scope narrow.
+Paging everyone on every failure erodes trust quickly.

 Troubleshooting